 - Clients & Partners

 Education Researcher, SRI Education

-Before joining SRI, Gerard taught pre-kindergarten in Washington, DC at KIPP DC as a Capital Teaching Resident.
-Prior to her experience teaching, she worked on Capitol Hill in the offices of Senator Sheldon Whitehouse and Senator Jack Reed.
+Before joining SRI, Gerard taught pre-kindergarten in Washington, D.C. and worked on Capitol Hill in the offices of Senator Sheldon Whitehouse and Senator Jack Reed.

 - Summative Evaluation of the Ready to Learn Initiative

 - Evaluation of the Apple and ConnectED Initiative